MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-work-BOMs.md

 Assembly BOMs can have multiple levels, which means that a component on the assembly BOM can be an assembly item itself.
 In that case, the **Assembly BOM** field on the assembly BOM line contains **Yes**.

 Special requirements apply to items on assembly BOMs with regards to availability.
-For more information, see the "To see the availability of an item by its use in assembly BOMs" section in [How to: View the Availability of Items](inventory-how-availability-overview.md).
+For more information, see the "To see the availability of an item by its use in assembly BOMs" section in [View the Availability of Items](inventory-how-availability-overview.md).

 There are two parts to creating an assembly BOM:
 - Setting up a new item
 - Defining the BOM structure of the assembly item.

 1. Set up a new item.
-For more information, see [How to: Register New Items](inventory-how-register-new-items.md).
+For more information, see [Register New Items](inventory-how-register-new-items.md).

     Proceed to enter components or resources on the assembly BOM.
 2. In the **Item Card** window for an assembly item, choose the **Assembly** action, and then choose the **Assembly BOM** action.